capotej/capotej.com/content/post/2013-07-28-playing-with-groupcache.markdown

 title: "Playing with groupcache"
 date: 2013-07-28T14:49:00Z
 comments: true
-categories: ["go", "databases", "distributed computing"]
+tags: ["go", "databases", "distributed computing"]
 ---

 This week, [@bradfitz](http://twitter.com/bradfitz) (of memcached fame) released [groupcache](http://github.com/golang/groupcache) at OSCON 2013.
 I'm already a big fan of [memcached](http://memcached) and [camlistore](http://camlistore.org), so I couldn't wait to download it and kick the tires.